1st Season -

 A Harlem Renaissance festival

-7 premiere works by cuting edge artists inspired
+7 premiere works by cuting edge artists inspired by

-the life and writings of the dynamic artists who
+the life and writings of the dynamic artists who defined the

 Harlem Renaissance